hytech-racing/VCR/lib/systems/README.md

 ## Drivetrain System (tentative design docs)

-### list of features
+### List of features

 - [X] Ability to initialize inverters
     - User must call `evaluate_drivetrain()` and pass in an instance of `DrivetrainInit_s`
 - [X] Ability to command inverters
     - User may call `evaluate_drivetrain()` and pass in a `DrivetrainCommand_s`
 - [ ] Ability to switch inverter control modes*
     - All commands are technically speed commands.
-See the `README.md` in the inv
+See the `README.md` in the interfaces library.
-- [ ] ability to detect timeout of initialization of inverters
+- [ ] Ability to detect timeout of initialization of inverters
-- [ ] ability to change parameters of inverters
+- [ ] Ability to change parameters of inverters
-- [X] detailed error status for invalid usage of drivetrain system
+- [X] Detailed error status for invalid usage of drivetrain system
     - User may call `get_status().inverter_statuses`
-- [X] ability to get all data available from inverter
+- [X] Ability to get all data available from inverter
     - User may call `get_status().inverter_statuses`

-### interface / usage description

-the user of the drivetrain system will be expected to use the `evaluate_drivetrain` function to interact / command and receive the current status of the drivetrain.
+### Usage Description

+The user must call the `evaluate_drivetrain` function.
+This will:
+1) Update the state machine (internal to drivetrain)
+2) Update the command in each InverterInterface
+3) Return the current state of the Drivetrain state machine (DSM)

-#### initialization
+#### Initialization
-the user shall call the `evaluate_drivetrain` function with the cmdvariant type set to the initialization struct and populated with desired mode to put the drivetrain into. the user should continuously call the `evaluate_drivetrain` with this struct until the drivetrain's state reaches the initialization state expected.
+The user must call the `evaluate_drivetrain` function with the `CmdVariant` type set to `DrivetrainInit_s`.
+The user should continuously call the `evaluate_drivetrain` with this struct until the drivetrain's state reaches the expected state.

-#### drivetrain commanding
+#### Drivetrain Commanding

-once initialized, the user is able to command the drivetrain with either speed or torque commands.
+Once initialized, the user may command the drivetrain with either speed or torque commands*.

-The user may switch between command modes so long as the drivetrain is not active / the car is not driving (all inverter RPMs < 100). this is purely for safety, however this needs to be tested for the exact requirements to switch between control modes during runtime.

-### state machine description
+- All commands are technically speed commands.
+See the `README.md` in interfaces library.

+### State Machine

-Instead of the drivetrain system being a direct api interface on top of the inverter interface with calls to the drivetrain system that call the lower-level inverter interface immediately to queue CAN messages, the drivetrain system will instead update pieces of the inverter interface's internal state (such as bit flags) for it to send periodically.
+Instead of the drivetrain system being a direct API interface on top of the inverter interface with calls to the drivetrain system that call the lower-level inverter interface immediately to queue CAN messages, the drivetrain system will instead update pieces of the inverter interface's internal state (such as bit flags) for it to send periodically.

-This is being done to simplify the interaction between the inverters and the rest of our firmware and to resolve the CAN saturation issues that were occuring with the last drivetrain system / inverter interface issues that were hackily solved with a metro timer dictating when the queue of CAN messages that were being sent out from the inverter could be appended to.
+This allows more control over the send rate of the InverterInterface (necessary to manage CAN saturation).

 ```
 ---
-title: drivetrain state machine
+title: Drivetrain State Machine
 ---
 stateDiagram-v2